DoongLi/awesome-Active-SLAM/README.md

 ## Survey Paper

 - Past, Present, and Future of Simultaneous Localization and Mapping: Toward the Robust-Perception Age, *TRO 2016*. [[Paper](https://arxiv.org/pdf/1606.05830.pdf)]
 - A survey on active simultaneous localization and mapping: State of the art and new frontiers, *TRO 2023*. [[Paper](https://arxiv.org/pdf/2207.00254)]
 - Active slam: A review on last decade, *Sensors 2023*. [[Paper](https://www.mdpi.com/1424-8220/23/19/8097)]
 - A Survey of Deep Network Solutions for Learning Control in Robotics: From Reinforcement to Imitation, *arXiv 2016*. [[Paper](https://arxiv.org/pdf/1612.07139)]
+- A Survey on the autonomous exploration of confined subterranean spaces: Perspectives from real-word and industrial robotic deployments, *RAS 2016*. [[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0921889022001932)]

 ## 1 Robotic Exploration